jiezhou-2/lglasso/README.md

 <div style="text-align: justify">

-The initial version of the package implemented the algorithms proposed in Zhou et al. (2024), which aims to estimate the high-dimensional networks from longitudinal data using Gassian grapical models.
-Though the overarching goal of the package is the same as previous version, i.e., explore the possible correlations between high-dimensional data to improve the estimations of networks. this updated version does add several extensions, which include
+The previous version implementes the algorithms proposed in *Zhou et al. (2024)*, which aims to estimate the high-dimensional networks from longitudinal data using Gassian grapical models.
+Though the overarching goal of the package is the same, i.e., explore the possible associations between high-dimensional data to improve the estimations of networks. this updated version add two important functionalities, which are

-1)  Heterogeneous networks.
+1)  Estimation of heterogeneous networks.
 The models in previous version (i.e., in the 2024 paper) assumed a stationary process for the longitudinal data.
 This might not be the case in many situations, e.g, the antibodies network before and after vaccination, metabolites network before and after the initialization of the treatment for cancer patients.
 Also, the metabolites in different tissues e.g., colon vs blood vs ileum, can also interact with each other in different way.
-In this version of , the function are extended to accommodate s such important scenarios.
+In this version of *lglasso*, the function *lglasso* are extended to accommodate s such important scenarios.

-2)  This version lglasso provide function to facilitate the selection of tuning parameter.
+2)  This version provide function *CVlglasso* to facilitate the selection of tuning parameter.

 </div>